11 Virtual Employee Engagement Ideas (No Group Games)

 Employees who experience gamification at work say it makes them happier, more productive, and more motivated.
 Here’s how to use gamification to engage your remote team:

-Simulations.
-Simulate real-world scenarios related to the trainee’s role and allow them to answer prompts that impact the outcome of the scenario, like in a video game.
+Simulations: simulate real-world scenarios related to the trainee’s role and allow them to answer prompts that impact the scenario’s outcome, like in a video game.

 2. Introduce collaboration tools